cpegrum/home-services/docs/dmz-media-downloader.md

 * Install docker and mount the plex-store-main

 `sudo mount -t cifs -o user=usenet,gid=1000,uid=1000 //<Share domain> /mnt/<SMB-share-name>/`

+* On the SMB share side, disabling SMB oplock can be helpful if you notice issues turning on and off the sonarr container (ex: it hangs)

 * pull the required containers: